 In our case, we have previously set the label

-our web servers.
-Using this label we can now create a rule and set the Conditions to this label:
+Using this label we can now create a rule and set the Conditions to reference this label:

-After you have activated the rule you have just created, search in the Quicksearch
+After you have activated the rule you have just created, search in the Monitor menu

-In the Status Details you can then actually see that several websites were
+set on four hosts.
+With the Summary you can then actually see that several

 Important: Note that for active checks, not only the first rule to which the conditions apply is evaluated, but rather all rules for which the conditions for a host apply!
 Only in this way is it possible to set up multiple services on one host.

 Not only the active checks which you can find as rule sets in the web interface are available to you in Checkmk of course.
-In addition to these check plug-ins, you will find many more in your instance.
-To simplify the example overview here, only selected relevant lines are displayed in the following sample output:
+In addition to these check plug-ins, you will find many more in your site.
+To simplify the example of an overview shown here, only selected relevant lines are displayed in the following sample output: